Fed makes small changes in bid to better control policy rate

 But they also pointed to a decline in the level of reserves that banks park with the Fed, thanks to the central bank’s gradual slimming of its own vast portfolio of bonds over the past few years.

-Reporting by Richard Leong and Ann Saphir; Writing by Ann Saphir; Editing by Heather Timmons and Andrea Ricci
+Reporting by Richard Leong and Ann Saphir Writing by Ann Saphir Editing by Paul Simao